Research shows us that there is a two-way relationship between unhealthy drinking patterns and higher levels of anxiety.

 It could be worth seeing a doctor, therapist, coach or counsellor to help you work through whatever issues have caused the anxiety in the first place.
 If you decide to do this, do your research carefully beforehand as the world of counselling, coaching and some types of therapy is renowned for being unregulated.
 Anyone can do a short course on counselling, coaching and some therapies, gain a certificate and call themselves by an impressive title.
 Go for someone who chooses to regulate themselves by being part of a “governing” or regulatory body, check their qualifications and testimonials and make sure they are credible.

 Alternatively, if you have a relatively mild case of anxiety which was exacerbated by your alcohol intake, you might just need to experiment a bit.
 Try alternative, healthier ways of managing anxiety until you find an approach that works for you.
 Mindfulness, meditation, physical activity, sport, nature and crafty, creative activities have all been shown to reduce stress and anxiety.
-Doing things that build your self-confidence and push your boundaries can help too.
+Doing things that build your self-confidence and push you out of your comfort zone can help too.

 The longer you live your life alcohol-free, the more anxiety fades into the background.
 Without alcohol as a barrier, you get to heal yourself, you get to rediscover the real you, and you get to create the future life you want.